 Frogner Park is now a public-access park but, historically, it was part of Frogner Manor, and the house remains situated on the southern side of the park.
 The park is huge, covering 45 hectares of land, and is high up on the tourist hit list, primarily because of the Vigeland Installation (Vigelandsanlegget).

-If there’s one sport you’d associated with Norway, it’s skiing.
-So, it makes sense that the country’s capital has an entire museum dedicated to the history of the sport.
+If there’s one sport you’d associate with Norway, it’s skiing.
+So, it makes sense that the country’s capital has an entire museum dedicated to the history of the sport of skiing, ski jumping and cross country skiing.
 But it’s not all just old skis (the museum has a collection of roughly 2500 pairs), the museum also investigates the polar expeditions of Nansen and Amundsen and various other artifacts.
 On top of that, there are exhibitions held throughout the year that focus on hot topics such as climate change.

 Guided tours are available that cover both the museum and the jump, but be prepared to shell out around $180 USD just for the guide (although you can split this with up to 30 people).